|Hong Kong Episodes

 East meets West in London from 7 to 28 July.
 The Hong Kong Music Series will bring 70 musicians and composers to a range of venues across the capital from Richmond Theatre to St John’s Smith Square, giving a many-faceted insight into the musical diversity of Hong Kong.

-Leah Williams previews Hong Kong Episodes at Wilton’s Music Hall, with talented jazz guitarist and composer Teriver Cheung:
+Leah Williams previews Hong Kong Episodes at Wilton’s Music Hall, opening the series on 7 and 8 July, with talented jazz guitarist and composer Teriver Cheung:

 The Hong Kong Arts Development Council (HKADC) knows what a wealth of incredibly talented musicians they have been cultivating in recent years and is making sure the rest of the world gets the opportunity to hear them.
 Chairman, Dr. Ying-wai Wong, says: “Hong Kong’s cultural scene has undergone rapid growth.
 With an increasing number of outstanding artists creating high quality works in Hong Kong in the past few decades… now is the right time to help our home-grown artists to reach out and perform on the international stage.”